toastking/sbcs-photoviewer-web-app/tutorial.md

 ```

 ### Get the image url on the frontend
 Now it's time to dive into some jQuery!
 We're going to add a file called *main.js* to our static folder.
 Then we're going to add the jQuery library to our project.
 Inside main.js we'll write our jQuery code poll the backend and add the image.
+[Polling](https://en.wikipedia.org/wiki/Polling_(computer_science)) is an efficient way of running an operation periodically.

 - Make the main.js file inside your ./static folder
 - Add the jQuery library to the *<head>* part of index.html by getting the script tag from the [Google CDN](https://developers.google.com/speed/libraries/)